 other course work.

-Financial Aid is available for Transition to Teaching
+Financial Aid is available for students in this program.

-students.
-To find out more about your options, please contact
+To find out more about your options, please contact Butler's Financial Aid

 office at (317)940-8200 or email firstname.lastname@example.org.